 In November 1988, Dr. Cynthia moved to Mae Sot.
 She wanted to set up a center for students needing somewhere to stay or requiring referral for further medical care.
 Mae Sot had a hospital where this could be done and from this time the Clinic began to develop a referral system with the local hospital which continues today.

 In February 1989, she was offered a dilapidated building with bare dirt floors on the outskirts of Mae Sot.
 Here, Dr. Cynthia went to work.
 Her makeshift clinic had few supplies and less money.
 She improvised by sterilizing her few precious instruments in a rice cooker and solicited medicine and food from Catholic relief workers working in the area.
 She and her companions lived simply and worked hard to treat the increasing number of patients coming to the clinic with malaria, respiratory disease and diarrhea as well as gunshot wounds and landmine injuries.
 Malaria cases are still one of the most common diseases treated by the Mae Tao Clinic.

 As the years have passed, the type of patient attending the clinic has also changed.
 In the beginning, it was mainly students and young people escaping the fighting.
 Gradually, migrant workers began to come to the area in an effort to find work and money for their families at home.
 As more time passed, their wives and families joined them.
 Today, there are also many children and adolescents who are dropping out of school and need a place of safety.
 As the population changes, so do the medical needs of those that the Clinic serves.
 Today, one of the highest patient loads is in Reproductive Health and associated areas.
-Each year, over 2,700 babies are delivered at the Clinic.
+Each year, around 2,000 babies are delivered at the Clinic.